polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 ### Task 2: Install the SAP Primary Application Server (PAS) layer

-In this task, you will install the SAP PAS of HA deployment of MS SQL Server-based SAP NetWeaver 7.5 HA deployment on s03-di-0 Azure VM by using the SAP Software Provisioning Manager.
-Run the installation as the **CONTOSO\\s03-su** account you created in the first exercise.
+In this task, you will install the SAP Primary Application Server of a MS SQL Server-based SAP NetWeaver 7.5 highly available deployment on s03-di-0 Azure VM by using the SAP Software Provisioning Manager.
+You will run the installation as the **CONTOSO\\s03-su** account you created in the first exercise.
 During the installation, address all necessary prerequisites, and specify the following parameters:

 -   Profile Directory: **\\\\<storage_account_name>.file.core.windows.net\\sapmnt\\S03\\SYS\\profile** (where **<storage_account_name>** designates the name of the storage account you created earlier in this lab)